announce/lol-wasd/README.md

 ## Prerequisite

-1. Install [Karabiner\-Elements](https://karabiner-elements.pqrs.org/) to remap the keybindings, since the official **Razer Synapse 2** no longer supports the latest macOS versions.
+Platform-agnostic:

 1. Optionally, sign up for [**PBE**](https://www.leagueoflegends.com/en-us/pbe/).
 At the time of writing, the WASD Keybinding is only available in PBE.

+macOS:

+1. Install [Karabiner\-Elements](https://karabiner-elements.pqrs.org/) to remap the keybindings, since the official **Razer Synapse 2** no longer supports the latest macOS versions.

 ## How to edit the in-game settings